 - Check with your current wellness vendors to determine whether they have specific content on coronavirus available for participants to access.

 - Promote all health related support you have to offer, including any specific accommodations being made for COVID-19.
-Make sure your worksite is promoting safety measures employees can take to protect themselves.
+Make sure your worksite is taking all appropriate safety measures to protect essential workers.

 Don’t overlook emotional needs as you focus on physical safety.